 Bottom: Empty pods

 Broad beans on toast is a great favourite and takes at most ten minutes to put together; add five more if you know how to plant broad beans.

-Glycemic response to fava beans is warped because test are done after the fruit is first podded and then popped of its shell; most of the fibre is removed.
+Glycemic response to fava beans is warped because tests are done after the fruit is first podded and then popped out of its skin; most of the fibre is removed.